Azure-Samples/app-gateway-ingress-controller/README.md

 2. Create a service principal with 'User Access Adminstrator' role for aks to manage and access network resources

     ```bash
+    # Set your variables
+    SERVICEPRINCIPALNAME="agic-sampleapp-spn"

     # Create a service principal with User Access Adminstrator role
-    az ad sp create-for-rbac --name http://$SERVICEPRINCIPALNAME --role 'User Access Adminstrator' --output json
+    az ad sp create-for-rbac --name http://$SERVICEPRINCIPALNAME --role 'User Access Administrator' --output json
     ```

 3. Use the json output of the last command as a secret named `AZURE_CREDENTIALS` in the repository settings (Settings -> Secrets -> Add New Secret).

-    Also add a secret named `SUBSCRIPTIONID` for the subscription id and a secret named `OBJECTID` for the service principle object id.
+    Also add a secret named `SUBSCRIPTIONID` for the subscription id, a secret named `SERVICEPRINCIPALOBJECTID` for the service principle object id, `SERVICEPRINCIPALCLIENTSECRET` for the service principle client secret, and `SERVICEPRINCIPALAPPID` for the service principle app id.

-    The object id can be obtained as below:
+    The service principle app id and client secret is in the json output as 'appId' and 'password' respectively, but the object id can be obtained as below:

     ```bash
     APP_ID=$(az ad sp show --id http://$SERVICEPRINCIPALNAME --query appId --output tsv)
     OBJECT_ID=$(az ad sp show --id $APP_ID --query objectId -o tsv)

-    # Output to Service principle object ID
+    # Output the Service principle Object Id
     echo "Service principle Object ID: $OBJECT_ID"
     ```